cliansang/uwb-tracking-ros/uwb_tracking_ros2/README.md

 ### Installation

-Clone this repo into your ros2 workspace and install the dependencies if required
+Clone this repo and install the dependencies if required
 ```
 git clone -b ros2 https://github.com/cliansang/uwb-tracking-ros.git

 pip install pyserial
 pip install numpy
 ```

+There are _two ROS2 packages_ in this repository.
+These packages should be placed in the **_src_** folder of _your ROS2 workspace_.

 Build the workspace and run:
 ```